skills/write-javascript-actions/README.md

 <details id=2 closed>
 <summary><strong>:zap: Step 2: Configure Your Action</strong></summary>

-## Enough talk, lets do this!

-Now that we know what action metadata is, let's create the metadata for our current **hello-world** action.
+Now that we have the custom action pre-requisites, let is create **joke-action** action.

 ### :keyboard: Activity: Configure Your Action